Yin yoga is on the rise because people are beginning to understand that health and wellbeing is dependent on finding balance in all aspects of life.

-When I found Yin yoga, I knew I’d found my voice as a yoga teacher.
-This practice more than anything connected me to my whole being, stirred me profoundly and made deep intuitive sense.
+When I found Yin yoga, I knew I’d found my calling as a yoga teacher.
+Yin made deep intuitive sense and helped me connect to my whole being.

-It complements other dynamic (yang) forms of yoga and exercise, which primarily focus on strengthening muscular structures.
+Yin yoga also complements more dynamic (yang) forms of yoga and exercise, which primarily focus on strengthening muscular structures.